joekgilberto/dynamic-duel/README.md

 ## Future Features
 Features to be added in further edits:
-- Raking the top three supers on your user page
+- Ranking the top three supers on your user page
 - Creating a page specifically to edit a user's own favorite supers, utilizing a search funciton and the ability to save results